nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To change the service description address, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a client from the table and click the **Services** icon on that row.
+1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.

-2. Select from the table a service description whose information you wish to change and click **Edit**.
+2. Click the link text containing the type of the service and its url in paranthesis

-3. In the window that opens, edit the WSDL address for WSDL, URL and/or service code for REST, and click **OK**.
+3. In the dialog that opens you can edit the URL for all types of services and for REST services the service code can also be changed.
+Click **SAVE**.
 The service information updates accordingly (see section [6.2](#62-refreshing-a-service-description)).

 ### 6.5 Deleting a service description